Blue Economy

 Founded in 2006, the Prince Albert II of Monaco Foundation is dedicated to advancing Planetary Health.
 As a partner of BLUMORPHO, the Foundation has already supported the first edition of Financing Maritime Innovation.

-“Financing Maritime Innovation and Infrastructure for Climate and Ocean is a unique initiative bringing together leading investors, port cities, the maritime industry and innovators.
 It focuses on concrete project financing, transforming emerging trends and innovative solutions into investable opportunities that drive sustainable impact for our oceans, coastal communities, and territorial development.”

 Géraldine ANDRIEUX